 If you plan to spend more than a couple of hours in the park, pack a picnic lunch to enjoy on the beach or under one of the shady picnic pavilions.
 In addition to snacks, the supply list should include a cooler packed with ice and plenty of water to stay hydrated throughout the day.

-Things To Do in Galveston Island State Park
+Things to Do in Galveston Island State Park

 Kayak on a Paddling Trail